- Comparative and European Law

 - Courts and Judges

-Mathilde Cohen is a legal scholar working in the field of jurisprudence, comparative law, and constitutional law.
+Mathilde Cohen is a legal scholar working in the field of jurisprudence, comparative law, food law, and constitutional law.
 Professor Cohen’s work examines the omnipresence of reason-giving as a recurring theme in everyday encounters with the law and in academic discourse.
 Specifically, she challenges the case for reason-giving according to which justifying legal decisions invariably represents a desirable progress in the realm of public action.
 Her methodology combines democratic theory with comparative and qualitative empirical approaches.

 Currently, Professor Cohen is studying the way in which courts of last resort, be they domestic or international, make and justify their decisions, research that has been supported with a grant from “Droit et Justice,” the French Ministry of Justice’s research unit.